-Practice rooms are situated in the Woodlands Building and Cottage (the house down the drive from the Department), Engineer's Cottage (beside the Boilerhouse Café), and Wettons Terrace oo5 (behind the Music building accessed via the central alleyway).
+Practice rooms are situated in the Woodlands Building and Cottage (the house down the drive from the Department).
 A room in Woodlands is available for ensemble rehearsals by way of a booking system through the Performance Manager.
-In the interests of security and personal safety, access to Woodlands is by means of the student's RCS card, which operates during the hours o6.ooam - midnight daily.
+In the interests of security and personal safety, access to Woodlands is by means of the student's RCS card, which operates during the hours of.ooam - midnight daily.
 Full access to the Woodlands practice rooms is restricted at present to Music students and Music Department staff, although by special arrangement members of certain ensembles may be given off-peak access.
 Almost all rooms contain a piano and all rooms in Woodlands Building have mirrors.
 Please treat the practice rooms and the instruments and equipment they contain with care and respect.
 Pianos and other keyboard instruments should not be moved about any of the rooms: this can lead to damage and disturbs the tuning.
 Eating and drinking are not allowed in the practice rooms, nor are students permitted to engage in any teaching of their own there (whether of College students or those from outside RHUL).